-Clive Brown (Acting Secretary) was a partner in a law firm in the City of London until his retirement.
-He lives in Cambridge.
+- Clive Brown (Acting Secretary) was a partner in a law firm in the City of London until his retirement.
 He has been a Trustee since 2009 and takes the lead on fundraising and liaison with the team in Kolkata.

-The Trustees are very grateful for volunteers who freely give of their time and expertise to help support the work of CRS, including Rebecca Pendergast who provides technical assistance with the website, and Maria Cleminson who provides advice to the Nari Dana project and also helps with the website and newsletter.
+The Trustees are very grateful for volunteers who freely give their time and expertise to help support the UK Friends and the work of CRS in various ways.

-The UK Friends of CRS have circulated newsletters since February 2005 in varying formats.
-The full set of back issues are below.
-If you would like the latest newsletters when they are produced, please email firstname.lastname@example.org and specify whether you would prefer to receive an electronic copy by email or a printed copy by in the post.
+If you would like to receive the latest newsletter when it is released, please email firstname.lastname@example.org and specify whether you would prefer to receive an electronic copy by email or a printed copy by in the post.

 The Friends of CRS is a registered with the Charity Commission in the UK (Charity number 266302) and benefits from tax relief through the Gift Aid scheme.